kwaldenphd/python-spyder/README.md

 31. Now, files don't have to be in your current working directory for you to access them in Python.
 But you'll need to provide the full file path (i.e. location information or directory information for where that file is located on your computer).

 32. Go ahead and create an `EoC_II` folder and set that folder as your working directory in Spyder.

-It might also be a good idea to start creating lab-specific sub-folders within your `EoC_II` parent folder.
+33. It might also be a good idea to start creating lab-specific sub-folders within your `EoC_II` parent folder.

-33. This will help with organization as we move through labs and work with a variety of sample files and datasets.
+34. This will help with organization as we move through labs and work with a variety of sample files and datasets.

-34. Work through the ["First Steps with Spyder" resources](https://docs.spyder-ide.org/current/first-steps-with-spyder.html) provided by Spyder.
+<blockquote>Q1: Work through the ["First Steps with Spyder" resources](https://docs.spyder-ide.org/current/first-steps-with-spyder.html) provided by Spyder.
 That includes two 3.5 minute videos that introduce you to the basics of the Spyder IDE and how to get started with Python in Spyder.
+Describe your experience getting  started with Spyder using  these materials/resources.</blockquote>

 <blockquote>Q2: How is Spyder different than previous IDEs?
 What do you see as strengths/advantages?
 What do you see as possible challenges?</blockquote>